 6. FINANCIAL REPORT – Heather Murray reported that nothing has changed since her last report.
 We did receive the cheque for the $18,000 grant from the Government of Alberta.

-Leanne Couves gave a brief reminder on policies conflict of interest confidentiality and need for respect for the families of involved.
+Leanne Couves gave a brief reminder on policies, conflict of interest, confidentiality and need for respect for the families of involved.
 The procedure for parties with a conflict of interest was also discussed.
 Those parties can be present but cannot participate in the discussion.

 7. NEW BUSINESS